 This Valentine’s Day garland can also work against a darker background.
 How cute would this look in an office or classroom to decorate for the holiday?

 Continue Your Tour

-Next up is Terrie from Decorate and More with Tip!
-She’s sure to have some awesome DIY projects in store for you.
+Next up is Terrie from Decorate and More with Tip who is sure to have an awesome DIY project in store for you.

 Happy Valentine’s Day!

 How to Make a Valentine Garland

 - Create pom-poms in various sizes using pom-pom maker or fork method.
 Wind yarn around pom-pom maker about 5-6 times back and forth for best results.

 - Cut heart shapes out of felt and use embroidery floss to make overcast stitch around edges.
 Leave a 2-inch opening.

 - Before sewing heart closed completely, insert a small amount of poly-fil or cotton balls to give hearts dimension.
 Then, sew closed.